khchanel/sr-scoping/README.md

 Scoping mobile/tablet app for SR Construction

+## Client

+  The client is a single page HTML5 web application optimized for mobile devices powered by AngularJS 1.2 and uses onsenui 1.0 for mobile optimized CSS

+  The application is designed to work with modern browsers such as Chrome 35+, Firefox 30+, IE 11+ mobile browser: Android 4.4, iOS 7

+  It is known that the application will not work with older browser like IE 9 and below
+  As they are not supported by the underlying framework

+  The application is optimized for Chrome and webkit browser.

+## Server

+  The server is a reference RESTful Web Service implementation.
+  The reference backend serve as the API for rapid development.

+  The backend has some built-in logic and also serve as a proxy to the production API

+  Please note that this backend implementation is not intended for production use.

 ## Build

   First install development tools:

     1. nodejs & npm
     2. ruby & compass (from ruby gem)
     3. grunt-cli (from npm)
     4. bower (from npm)
     5. cordova (from npm)
     6. yo (optional from npm)

   Then install project dependencies:

     1. npm install              # install development tools.
     2. bower install            # install bower dependencies.
     3. grunt phonegap:check     # check for phonegap and follow instructions.